-- 1) Development authorizations shall be processed consistent with review procedures provided in CITATION TO PERMIT REVIEW PROCESS CODE and with any specific process's requirements provided in.03.15 through.03.19 (specific permit descriptions), including but not limited to:
+A. Development authorizations shall be processed consistent with review procedures provided in CITATION TO PERMIT REVIEW PROCESS CODE and with any specific processe's requirements

-- a.
-Submittals

-- b.
-Completeness Review

-- c.
-Notices

-- d.
-Reviewing Official's Decision - e.
-Hearings - f.
-Decision - g.
-Decision Appeals - 2) Decisions on a development authorization shall be consistent with section.03.12 (Authorization Decisions Basis for Action), 16D.03.13 (Conditional Approval of Development Authorization) and with any specific decision criteria provided under the sections for each relevant permit type, as provided in.03.15 through.03.19 (specific permit descriptions). - 3) In addition to the review procedures of ADMINISTRATIVE CODE CITATION, the following additional procedures shall apply to development authorizations within Shoreline jurisdiction: - a.
-The public comment period for Shoreline permits shall conform to WAC 173-27-110 (30 days), except that the public comment period for limited utility extensions and shoreline stabilization measures for bulkheads to protect a single-family residence and its appurtenant structures shall conform to WAC 173-27-120 (20 days); - For limited utility extensions and bulkheads for a single-family residence, the time for the City to issue a decision shall conform to WAC 173-27-120 (21 days from the last day of the comment period); - c.
-The effective date of a Shoreline permit shall conform to WAC 173-27-90 (the later of the permit date, or the date of final action on subsequent appeals of the Shoreline permit, unless the applicant notifies the Department of delays in other necessary construction permits); - d.
-The expiration dates for a shoreline permit regarding start of construction and completion, and the extension of deadlines for those dates shall conform with WAC 173-27-090 (start construction within 2 years, complete construction within 5 years, 1 year extensions of those dates, and allowance for the administrative official to set alternative permit expiration dates with a showing of good cause). - e.
-For limited utility extensions and bulkheads for single family residences, the time for the City to complete any local appeal shall conform to WAC 173-27-120 (30 days). - f.
-The Department shall send its decision and the application materials to the Department of Ecology after the local decision and any local appeal procedures have been completed in conformance with WAC 173-27-130. - g.
-For Substantial Development permits, the Department of Ecology will file the permit without additional action according to WAC 173-27-130. - h.
-For Conditional Use and Variance permits, the Department of Ecology will follow WAC 173-27-130 and WAC 173-27-200 (issue a decision within 30 days of the date of filing); - The appeal period of a Department of Ecology action to the Shoreline Hearings Board will follow WAC 173-27-190 (21 days from the date of filing for a Substantial Development permit, or issuing a decision on a Conditional Use or Variance permit). - j.
-The Shorelines Hearings Board will follow the rules governing that body (RCW 90.58).
+- a) Submittals - b) Completeness Review - c) Notices - d) Reviewing Official's Decision - e) Hearings - f) Decision - g) Decision Appeals. - B. Decisions on a development authorization shall be consistent with GMC 18.30.140 (Authorization Decisions Basis for Action), 16D.03.13 (Conditional Approval of Development Authorization) and with any specific decision criteria provided under the sections for each relevant permit type, as provided in.03.15 through.03.19 (specific permit descriptions). - C. In addition to the review procedures of ADMINISTRATIVE CODE CITATION, the following additional procedures shall apply to development authorizations within Shoreline jurisdiction: - a) The public comment period for Shoreline permits shall conform to WAC 173-27-110 (30 days), except that the public comment period for limited utility extensions and shoreline stabilization measures for bulkheads to protect a single-family residence and its appurtenant structures shall conform to WAC 173-27-120 (20 days); - b) For limited utility extensions and bulkheads for a single-family residence, the time for the City to issue a decision shall conform to WAC 173-27-120 (21 days from the last day of the comment period); - c) The effective date of a Shoreline permit shall conform to WAC 173-27-90 (the later of the permit date, or the date of final action on subsequent appeals of the Shoreline permit, unless the applicant notifies the Department of delays in other necessary construction permits); - d) The expiration dates for a shoreline permit regarding start of construction and completion, and the extension of deadlines for those dates shall conform with WAC 173-27-090 (start construction within 2 years, complete construction within 5 years, 1 year extensions of those dates, and allowance for the administrative official to set alternative permit expiration dates with a showing of good cause). - e) For limited utility extensions and bulkheads for single family residences, the time for the City to complete any local appeal shall conform to WAC 173-27-120 (30 days). - f) The Department shall send its decision and the application materials to the Department of Ecology after the local decision and any local appeal procedures have been completed in conformance with WAC 173-27-130. - g) For Substantial Development permits, the Department of Ecology will file the permit without additional action according to WAC 173-27-130. - h) For Conditional Use and Variance permits, the Department of Ecology will follow WAC 173-27-130 and WAC 173-27-200 (issue a decision within 30 days of the date of filing);

+- i) The appeal period of a Department of Ecology action to the Shoreline Hearings Board will follow WAC 173-27-190 (21 days from the date of filing for a Substantial Development permit, or issuing a decision on a Conditional Use or Variance permit). - j) The Shorelines Hearings Board will follow the rules governing that body (RCW 90.58).